aosabook/500lines/dagoba/chapter.md

 In a non-strict language we would get the same result -- the execution strategy doesn't make much difference here.
 But what if we added a few additional calls?
 Given how well-connected Thor is, our `g.v('Thor').out().out().out().in().in().in()` query may produce many results -- in fact, because we're not limiting our vertex list to unique results, it may produce many more results than we have vertices in our total graph.

-We're probably only interested in getting a few unique results out, so we'll change the query a little: `g.v('Thor').out().out().out().in().in().in().unique().take(10)`.
+We're probably only interested in getting a few unique results out, so we'll change the query a bit: `g.v('Thor').out().out().out().in().in().in().unique().take(10)`.
 Now our query produces at most 10 results.
 What happens if we evaluate this eagerly, though?
 We're still going to have to build up septillions of results before returning only the first 10.

 All graph databases have to support a mechanism for doing as little work as possible, and most choose some form of non-strict evaluation to do so.
 Since we're building our own interpreter the lazy evaluation our program is certainly achievable, but we may have to contend with some unintended consequences.